nicoespeon/nicoespeon.github.io/en/_posts/2013-05-19-properly-isolate-variables-in-javascript.md

 console.log(gubgub);
 {% endhighlight %}

-What we want is variables of our script don't override any other variables which would eventually exists!
+We don't want our script variables override any other variables which would eventually exists!

 {% highlight javascript %}
 var gobgob = "Hey!";

-function myFonction() {
+// (...)
+// Somewhere else far far away in your JavaScript...
-    var gobgob = "Ho!"
+// ... a wild override of an existing (and forgetted) variable appears! var gobgob = "Ho!";
-    console.log(gobgob);
-}

-// Outputs "Ho!"
-myFonction();

-// Outputs "Ho!" -> problem!
-console.log(gobgob);
 {% endhighlight %}